GaiAma/Coding4GaiAma/packages/gatsby-plugin-goatcounter/README.md

 `gatsby-plugin-goatcounter` skips views if the `localStorageKey` by default `skipgc` has been set in localStorage.
 You have to visit you-url.com/#skipgc (or you defined localStorageKey) once or set it manually to 't'.
 Why 't'?
 I basically copied the example from GoatCounter settings.
 Naming things is hard 😅

+## Changelog

+### v.0.4.0
+- Add support for self-hosted GoatCounter instances
+- Fix missing commas and wrong semicolons in readme examples
+### v.0.3.1
+- Add missing note about `referrer` option
+### v.0.3.0
+- Add support for `?ref=referrer.com` & `?utm_source=referrer.com`
+- Add boolean `urlCleanup` option
+### v.0.2.0
+- BREAKING CHANGE: drops `goatcount` in favor of `useGoatCounter` hook
+- not tagged as beta yet it's still not widely tested
+- I'd appreciate bug reports & feature requests. 🙏

+I plan to add a component to track outbound links like [gatsby-plugin-google-analytics](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-google-analytics#outboundlink-component)

+For now [count.js](https://gc.zgo.at/count.js) (GoatCounter's minimalistic js file) is loaded once from the official CDN.
+Eventually it'll be bundled and inlined, want to talk to GoatCounter for this first tho.

 ## Questions?
 Anything unclear?
 Feel free to open an [issue](https://github.com/GaiAma/Coding4GaiAma/issues/new) or reach out via Twitter [@CanRau](https://twitter.com/CanRau).